-- master the key concepts of population genetics and dynamics, functional ecology, ecotoxicology and their formalisation
+- master the key concepts of population genetics and dynamics, functional ecology, ecotoxicology, and their formalization

-- have a taste for mathematical and statistical modelling tools and concepts.
+- have a taste for mathematical and statistical modeling tools and concepts.

 Applicants must be fluent in English, both in writing and speaking.
 An applicant whose native language is not English has to take a recognized international English test.